Membership form 2022-2023

 2. DATA COLLECTION

-2.1 HBPC collects, holds and processes data for the legitimate interests of the data controller in the operation of the Club (in accordance with Article 6(1)f of the European Union General Protection regulations) and uses that personal information for several purposes:
+2.1 HBPC collects, holds, and processes data for the legitimate interests of the data controller in the operation of the Club (in accordance with the UK Data Protection Act, 2018) and uses that personal information for several purposes:

 2.1.1 HBPC ANNUAL PROGRAMME: